josquin-research-project/jrp-scores/README.md

 This repository contains digital music scores in the Humdrum data format from the [Josquin Research Project](http://josquin.stanford.edu).
-The main web interface for these scores is http://josquin.stanford.edu which allows searching and browsing the scores as well as conversions into other data formats such as MIDI and interfaces to some online analysis tools.
-These scores encompass music of the early Renaissance (*c*1420 to *c*1520), mostly representing the [Franco-Flemish School](http://en.wikipedia.org/wiki/Franco-Flemish_School), and are primarily intended from computational analysis.
+The primary web interface for these scores is http://josquin.stanford.edu which allows searching and browsing the scores as well as conversions into other data formats, such as MIDI, and interfaces to some online analysis tools.
+These scores encompass music of the early Renaissance (*c*1420 to *c*1520), mostly representing the [Franco-Flemish School](http://en.wikipedia.org/wiki/Franco-Flemish_School), and are mainly intended from computational analysis.
 As a result, only a few works include text/lyrics suitable for vocal performance.

+A peculiar aspect in music of the sixteenth century (from a modern viewpoint) is that it did not include all of the accidentals needed for performance.
+Editorial accidentals have been added to these scores to realize the performance practice of the time.
+An "X" following an accidental indicates that it was not written in the original notation.
+When written without an "X" after it, the accidental is found in the original notation.

+Another conceptual difference is the use of mensuration signs.
+These evolved (decayed) into modern time signatures.
+The most common mensuration in the music is Cut-C, from which modern cut-time originates.
+In this mensuration the *beat* is at the whole-note rhythmic level, and the metric cycle is two beats (a breve).
+Circle mensuration is the second most common mensuration in the data.
+This represents three whole-note beats per rhythmic cycle (dotted breve).
+Mensurations also conveyed tempo, so MIDI files on the [JRP] website made from these scores typically interpret tempo from the mensuration signs in the data.

+Barlines had not yet been invented in the 16th century, so all barlines in the data are interpreted.
+This is more deterministic than resolving implicit accidentals.
+Typically the barlines represent breves (double whole notes) durations, although they sometime will represent longs (quadruple whoe notes), and may include patterns of dashed and solid lines to indicate the implied long (solid lines) and breve (dash line) rhythmic grid of the music.

+All parts are encoded in modern notation faithful to the original mensural notation of the fifteenth century.
+The main difference is that all augmentation dots are make explicit

+Since parts were not written in modern score format during the fifteenth century, mensuration shifts sometimes did not occur at the same point in each part.

 # Composers #